City Recycling and Diversion Programs recycled and diverted over 13.1 million pounds of materials in 2023.

-Recycling can be taken to the landfill recycle center anytime during normal business hours for the usual fees.
+Recycling can be taken to the Recycling Center anytime during normal business hours for the usual fees.
 At the recycling center you can recycle glass bottles and jars, e-waste, printer/toner cartridges, metal, green waste, tires, car batteries and some rechargeable batteries.

 This means you can put all your recyclables together, no sorting needed!
 Use your brown 96 gallon cart with the blue lid to place all your standard recyclables together.
 In order to ensure pickup, your recycling cart must be properly placed in the collection area by 7:00 am on your scheduled collection day.